 Wear long pants and close-toed shoes.
 Insect spray is recommended for deterrence of ticks and flying annoyances.
 Bring water.
 Hat and sunscreen are recommended.
 No bathroom facilities.

 Contact : Tina (Mable C) Patterson, SNPS secretary , [email protected] or

 305-298-6381 , call or text (please leave name and message)

 Please contact Tina for more details if you plan to attend.

-Suncoast sponsors native plant walks at Lettuce Lake Park on the fourth Saturday of most months.
+Suncoast sponsors native plant walks at Lettuce Lake Park on the first Saturday every month except July, August and December.

 These walks are designed for park visitors who want to learn about Florida native plants.
-We do a slow stoll pointing out the native plants that the park supports.
+We do a slow stroll pointing out the native plants that the park supports.